techjmw/infrachallenge/README.md

 ### Prerequisities

-IDE of choice for editing
+IDE of choice

 Install local versions of the following:

--python
--Postgres and pgAdmin.
--flask
--React
--Node.js
+- Python 3
+- Postgres
+- flask
+- Node.js and React

 ```

+### To quickly get up and running with minimal overhead
-## To deploy to Ubuntu 18.04:
+## To deploy on Ubuntu (18.04 supported)
-use the included files and clone the repository
+Clone the repository locally and run the shell scripts.
+(Wrapper for other environments will be considered based on system demand)